-Returns true if the receiver fetches automatically after the component that contains it is loaded, false if it must be told explicitly to fetch.
-The default is true.
+Returns YES if the receiver fetches automatically after the component that contains it is loaded, NO if it must be told explicitly to fetch.
+The default is YES.
 You can set this behavior in WebObjects Builder using the Display Group Options panel.
 Note that if the display group fetches on load, it performs the fetch each time the component is loaded into the web browser.

-See also: fetch, setFetchesOnLoad
+See also: - fetch, - setFetchesOnLoad: